GEORGIAN BAY

 A E R I A L

 My interest in using a drone began with the frustration I found in capturing the two dimensional landscape of Georgian Bay.
-There is so little elevation that the landscape is often little more than a strip along the horizon.
-I always felt that if I could just get up a little it would afford me a view of the place that was in some way more true.
+There is so little elevation that the landscape is often little more than a rock and trees and a horizon.
+I always felt that if I could just get up in the air it would afford me a view of the place that I always wanted to see.

 For those who have had the privilege of flying in a small plane above the thirty thousand islands that make up the Bay’s eastern coast, you can appreciate the change in perspective.
-Whether it is a more true perspective is another story, but I found that drone images of the Bay were a revelation.
+Drone images of the Bay were a revelation.
 The rocks were flattened and expressed horizontally in a way I had never seen them, the clarity of the water revealed the shape of the hidden lakebed, and the landscape became more graphic and painterly.